-The Great Resignation will continue into 2022.
-For companies struggling to fill open roles, good news may be coming.
-On the flip side, companies that haven’t paid enough attention to making their current employees happy could be in for a rude awakening.
+The Great Resignation continues.
+For companies struggling to fill open roles, good news may be around the corner.
+On the flip side, companies that haven’t paid enough attention to their current employees needs could be in for a rude awakening.

 According to the results of a new survey by staffing services company Yoh, only 30% of Americans intend to stay in their current job after the pandemic.
-More than 20% will be passive candidates who aren’t actively looking but are open to new opportunities.
+It has been reported recently that we could be approaching the endemic phase in April.
+More than 20% will be passive candidates who aren’t actively looking, but that are open to new opportunities.

 Several factors influence whether respondents will stay in their current job or look for a new one: